11.1. Optimization

 -8.0000

-We can also write a general function to implement the Newton-Raphson method.
-We will function handles to evaluate the function and its derivative.
+We can also write a general function to implement the Newton-Raphson method for finding the roots of a function.
+The newtRoot function needs an anonymous function to evaluate the function and its derivative.

 function x = newtRoot(f, df, start)

-% NEWTROOT - A root of function f using the Newton-Raphson method
+% NEWTROOT - Find a root of the function f using

 % x = newtQqrt(f, df , start) returns x, where f(x) = 0.